-With respect to our trustees, our share ownership guidelines require share ownership by our trustees of three times the annual cash retainer.
+With respect to our trustees, our share ownership guidelines were increased in 2023 to require share ownership by our trustees of five times the base annual cash retainer, rather than the previous requirement of three times the base annual cash retainer.

-Share Ownership Requirements Non-Employee 3x annual cash Trustee retainer
+Share Ownership Requirements Non-Employee Trustee 5x base annual cash retainer

-Trustees must comply with the ownership requirement within five years of becoming a member of the Board and are required to hold shares at this level while serving as a trustee.
+New Trustees must comply with the ownership requirement within five years of becoming a member of the Board and are required to hold shares at this level while serving as a trustee.

-As of December 31, 2022, each of the trustees' individual holdings of Company shares exceeded the applicable multiple set forth in the share ownership guidelines, with the exception of Ms. Zeigler, who joined the Board in 2022.
+As of December 31, 2023, each of the trustees' individual holdings of Company shares exceeded the applicable multiple set forth in the share ownership guidelines, with the exception of (i) Ms. Zeigler, who joined the Board in 2022, and (ii) Mr. Collins, who has until 2026 to meet the increased guidelines.

-For additional information on trustee share ownership, see the table of "Principal Shareholders" on page 79.
+For additional information on trustee share ownership, see the table of "Principal Shareholders" on page 80.